EricZinda/docsproto/devhowto/devhowtoSimplePropositions.md

                         └ _large_a_1(e2,x3)
 ~~~

 In order to start responding to user phrases properly, we need to begin passing in more information from the MRS, not just the predications.
 We'll need the variable properties and the `INDEX`.
 We'll do this using a dictionary.
 In fact, we can make it easier to read using the Python `json` format.
-The `json` format is basically a way of building up an object out of base types (strings, integers, etc), lists and dictionaries, in a big tree.
+The `json` format is basically a way of building up an object out of base types (strings, integers, etc) and lists and dictionaries, in a big tree.

 In a `json` declaration:
-- Dictionaries are in `{}` with key/value pairs represented by `"key":"value"`
+- Dictionaries are surrounded by `{}` with key/value pairs represented by `"key":"value"`
-- Lists are in `[]`, with items in the list separated by `,`
+- Lists are surrounded by `[]`, with items in the list separated by `,`
 - Strings are surrounded by `""`
 - Numbers are just bare

-Note that a `list` can contain `dicts`, `dicts` can have lists as the value of a key value pair, etc.
+Note that a `list` can contain `dicts`, `dicts` can have `lists` as the value of a key value pair, etc.

 As always, you can set the key of a `dict` using the syntax `dict["key"] = <value>`.